How to Avoid Fighting Rust Borrow Checker

 Self-reference means a struct contains an interior pointer to another part of data that it owns.

 Zero-cost self reference requires Pin and unsafe.
 Normal Rust mutable borrow allow moving the value out (by mem::replace, or mem::swap, etc.).
 Pin disallows that, as self-reference pointer can be invalidated by moving.
 They are complex and hard to use.
-Workarounds includes separating child and use reference counting so it's no longer self-reference.

 Use handle/ID to replace borrow